pulumi/docs/content/blog/copilot-lessons/index.md

 But we already know the user's intent - they clicked a debug button.
 Having the LLM  figure out what the user wants wastes time and money when we already know.
 So, we can directly call the analysis API to get the results and use the LLM solely for what it does best: summarizing technical output into clear, actionable explanations.

-This is another small win for our "Software Engineering over Prompt Engineering" approach.
+This is another small win for the "Software Engineering over Prompt Engineering" approach.
 Traditional code handles the predictable parts, while AI focuses on the human-facing explanations.

 But while minimizing the LLM workload helped with efficiency, we soon faced an even trickier challenge: the deceptive polish of AI-generated outputs.